slerman12/BrokenWisdoms-V2-in-progress/New-Draft.md

 From just a month and a half old, I had severe eczema.
 It wasn’t something I could escape.
 The itchiness overwhelmed me, and my tiny infant hands couldn’t stop scratching—scratching until my skin bled, as my mom described.
 It was endless.
 I cried, scratched, and cried some more.
 My mom, desperate to help, put me in a baby’s shirt with mittens sewn onto the sleeves, trying to stop the scratching, trying to stop me from hurting myself.

 By the time I was two or three, a family friend named Shafkad told my mom about a man—a healer living far away in a village.
 He wasn’t a doctor, but a kind of shaman, someone who might have a cure.
 My mom agreed to go.
-Shafkad drove us to this far-off village, which looked different from where we lived—“looking-uncivilized-village,” my mom described, in the sense that it seemed ancient, rustic.
+Shafkad drove us to this far-off village, which looked different from where we lived—"looking-uncivilized-village," my mom described, in the sense that it seemed ancient, rustic.

-When we arrived, a man came out, someone Shafkad knew, and he told my mom, “I’ll take him to the healer.
-No, you stay here.”
+When we arrived, a man came out, someone Shafkad knew, and he told my mom, "I’ll take him to the healer.
+No, you stay here."

 My mom wanted to come along, but the man wouldn’t allow it.
 "No. You not allowed."
 Maybe because she was a woman, and this was a Muslim village.

 She hesitated, but Shafkad reassured her.
-“No, no. They’re good people.
-They heal.”
+"No, no. They’re good people.
+They heal."

 And so, reluctantly, she stayed behind.
 I went.

 After about twenty minutes, they brought me back.
 The man who had taken me returned with the healer.
 He was a short, middle-aged man—maybe in his 40s or 50s—who looked Uzbek or perhaps Tajik.

-The healer looked at my mom and said, “Sorry.
+The healer looked at my mom and said, "Sorry.
 I couldn’t.
 I don’t know how to.
 I couldn’t help your son.
-I don’t know how to fix it.”
+I don’t know how to fix it."
 That was it.
 He didn’t accept payment.
-“I couldn’t heal him.
-I can’t.”
+"I couldn’t heal him.
+I can’t."

 Before we left, the healer spoke again.
-“Are you going to America?
+"Are you going to America?
 Maybe they can heal him there.
-They have better doctors.”
+They have better doctors."

 My mom didn’t know how he knew about our plans to immigrate, if Shafkad had told him or how.